New Valuation List and Government Rent Roll open for inspection

 The public may also search for entries on the List and the Rent Roll on the department's website (www.rvd.gov.hk) or its Property Information Online (PIO) website (www.rvdpi.gov.hk) during this period.

-In the 2019-20 Budget Speech, the Financial Secretary announced the waiving of rates for 2019-20 subject to a ceiling of $1,500 per quarter for each rateable tenement.
+In the 2020-21 Budget Speech, the Financial Secretary announced the waiving of rates for four quarters of 2020-21, subject to a ceiling of $1,500 per quarter for each domestic rateable tenement.
+For each non-domestic rateable tenement, the ceiling will be $5,000 per quarter for the first two quarters, and $1,500 per quarter for the following two quarters.

 To enhance valuation transparency, rates and rent payers of assessed private residential properties (excluding village houses) may obtain information on the saleable area and age of their properties free of charge through the PIO by making use of the Assessment Number and the PIO Enquiry Code printed on the Rates and Government Rent Demand.